 - studying such diverse fields as forestry, education, environmental science, parks and recreation management, communications, and health professions

 - trained in CPR/First Aid

-- is specially selected to serve as a good role model for campers
+- specially selected to serve as good role models for campers

 Our incredibly low ratio of adults to campers (1:7) allows for the increased quality of supervision and learning experiences.
 In addition, a camp nurse is on site every day to monitor the health of campers, administer medications, and provided that little extra TLC when needed.

 The overall goals and objectives of our programs are to: